 Coordinating management of cadmium levels in cocoa in Latin America and the Caribbean

-This project application is the result of an STDF-funded PPG implemented by the International Cocoa Organization (ICCO) from Mar-17 to Dec-18.
-The PPG carried out a detailed assessment of research and scientific studies conducted in Latin America and the Caribbean, to understand the level of knowledge and stage of development of practices to mitigate/remediate cadmium (Cd) contamination in cocoa beans and cocoa products.
-The PPG also developed a regional strategy framework identifying the outstanding gaps and recommendations, based on consultation with a wide range of public and private stakeholders.
+This project application is the result of an STDF-funded project preparation grant implemented by the International Cocoa Organization from March 17 to December 18.
+The grant carried out a detailed assessment of research and scientific studies in Latin America and the Caribbean to gauge knowledge levels and the developmental stages of practices to mitigate/remediate cadmium contamination.
+It also developed a regional strategy framework to identify outstanding gaps and implement recommendations based on consultation with a wide range of public and private stakeholders.

-The current project proposal has been designed as part of this regional approach and aims to support the management of cadmium concentration in cocoa and cocoa-derived products in Colombia, Ecuador, Peru and Trinidad & Tobago, to mitigate trade measures imposed by the EU and other markets.
+The project proposal was designed as part of this regional approach.
+It is aimed at supporting the management of cadmium concentration in cocoa and cocoa-derived products in Colombia, Ecuador, Peru and Trinidad and Tobago to mitigate trade measures imposed by the European Union and other markets.

 Background

-The project has been designed as part of a regional approach to dealing with the issue of Cd contamination in cocoa and cocoa products produced in the LAC region.
-It will facilitate regional efforts to address the issue of Cd contamination in order to maintain market access for producers (mainly small-scale farmers), whilst safeguarding the safety of consumers.
-Current best practices will be identified and disseminated among the beneficiary countries and within the region.
+The project facilitates regional efforts to address cadmium contamination and maintain market access for producers (mainly small-scale farmers) while ensuring the safety of consumers.
+Best practices are identified and disseminated among beneficiary countries and within the region.

-The project intends to provide a platform on which agencies involved will be able to implement a regional strategy to mitigate/remediate cadmium contamination and work towards maintaining market access for cocoa and cocoa products.
-In the short term, the project will bring relevant stakeholders together to share knowledge, methods and approaches, and co-developed research strategies for the benefit of producers and traders.
-This approach could be replicable for other SPS issues of concern (including other heavy metals, alternative crops and commodities), and for other countries in the LAC region and beyond.
+The project provides a platform for agencies involved to implement a regional strategy to mitigate or remediate contamination and work toward maintaining market access for cocoa and cocoa products.
+In the short term, the project brings relevant stakeholders together to share knowledge, methods and approaches, and co-develops research strategies to benefit producers and traders.
+This approach could be replicable for other SPS issues of concern (including other heavy metals, alternative crops and commodities), and other countries in the region and beyond.

 A gender and environmental analysis was conducted during the PPG phase.
-Some of the recommendations that emerged have been included in this project proposal.
-These include:
+Some of the recommendations include:

-• Women should be specifically targeted in any consultations, surveys and communications work, particularly in Colombia and Ecuador;
+• Specifically target women in any consultations, surveys and communications, particularly in Colombia and Ecuador.

-• Encourage participation of women in all project activities;
+• Encourage women's participation in all project activities.

-• Encouraging young growers to grow cocoa in a cadmium-aware manner though mobile messaging;
+• Encourage young growers to grow cocoa in a cadmium-aware manner through mobile messaging.

-• The effects on the environment of adding inputs such as lime to the soil would have to be closely monitored;
+• Monitor the environmental impact of adding inputs such as lime to the soil.

-• Alternative uses for the soils presenting high levels of Cd should be considered; and
+• Consider alternative uses for soils with high levels of cadmium.

-• Use of technological tools for information dissemination, taking into consideration the impact of the current COVID-19 crisis on technical assistance and training activities
+• Use technological tools to disseminate information, taking into consideration the impact of the COVID-19 pandemic on technical assistance and training activities.

 PDF PDF